raistefintel/raistefintel.github.io/FAQ.md

 **Q: Do I need an internet connection to install Intel Distribution for Python?**

-**A:** If you are using the conda\* package manager distribution, an internet connection is typically required to download and install packages.
+**A:** If you are using the conda\* package manager, an internet connection is typically required to download and install packages.
 However, Intel also provides offline installer for environments without internet access.

 **Q: What versions of Python are available with Intel Distribution for Python?**